goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

     KeyError: <InterfaceClass example.IFooConfiguration>

-You can create valid configuration data using the generic ConfigurationData implementation and a configuration schema:
+You can create valid configuration data using the generic ConfigurationData implementation and a configuration schema.
+The setting of the configuration is notified by a object configured event if the parent has a location an the parent's parent is not None:

+    >>> from zope.component.eventtesting import getEvents, clearEvents
     >>> from zope.generic.configuration.api import ConfigurationData
+    >>> from zope.generic.configuration.api import IObjectConfiguredEvent

+    >>> clearEvents()

     >>> data = ConfigurationData(IFooConfiguration, {'foo': u'Foo!'})

     >>> configurations[IFooConfiguration] = data

-The setting of the configuration is notified by a object configured event if the parent has a location an the parent's parent is not None:

-    >>> from zope.app.event.tests.placelesssetup import getEvents, clearEvents
-    >>> from zope.generic.configuration.api import IObjectConfiguredEvent

     >>> events = getEvents()
     >>> len(events)
     0

-    >>> from zope.app.location import Location
+    >>> from zope.location import Location
     >>> parent = Location()
     >>> configurations.__parent__ = parent